By BioHealth Diagnostics

 ||Palpitations [heart fluttering]

 |Food and/or inhalant allergies

 Functions of DHEA

-- Is a precursor that is converted to testosterone (a male hormone).
-Is a precursor to estrogen (a female anabolic hormone)
+- Is a precursor that is converted to testosterone (a male hormone), and is a precursor to estrogen (a female anabolic hormone)

-- Increases muscle mass.
-Decreases percentage of body fat.
+- Increases muscle mass and decreases percentage of body fat

 What Cortisol Does

 - Mobilizes and increases amino acids, the building blocks of protein, in the blood and liver

 - Stimulates the liver to convert amino acids to glucose, the primary fuel for energy production

 - Stimulates increased glycogen in the liver.
 Glycogen is the stored form of glucose